snusnu/contriburator/README.md

 Only the minified javascript (`public/js/lib-min.js` and `public/js/app-min.js`) files will be referenced from `<script>` tags within [public/app.html](https://github.com/snusnu/contriburator/blob/master/public/app.html).

-When the server starts up, the `build:all` task will be invoked once, to make sure that the most recent minified javascript sources are available.
+When the server starts up, the `build` task gets invoked once, in order to make sure that the most recent minified javascript sources are available.